ojafero/Life/README.md

 ### Spin up the application
 * Navigate to the `app` directory
 * Frontend: Run `yarn start`.
 This should launch a browser window at `localhost:3000`.
 * API: Run `yarn start-api` in a second terminal window.
+The server app will be listening on `localhost:5000`

 The servers can continously run and should automatically refresh to reflect any code changes.